ckan/datapusher/README.md

 [![Build Status](https://travis-ci.org/okfn/datapusher.png)](https://travis-ci.org/okfn/datapusher)

 A service that extracts data from files that contain tabular data (like CSV or Excel) and writes it to the CKAN DataStore.
 You only have to provide a URL to the resource, an API key and the URL to your CKAN instance.
 The Data Pusher will then asynchronously fetch the file, parse it, create a DataStore resource and put the data in the DataStore.
+This service is intended to replace the DataStorer.

 The Data Pusher is built on the [CKAN Service Provider](https://github.com/okfn/ckan-service-provider) and [Messytables](https://github.com/okfn/messytables).

 ## Deployment

 The Data Pusher is a flask application so you can choose your preferred [way of deployment](http://flask.pocoo.org/docs/deploying/).
-The following is way the ckan package will install it so it is recommended (especially if on ubuntu or debian) that you install it in this way.
+The following instructions are nonetheless the way the ckan package will install it in future versions.
+So this method is recommended (especially if on ubuntu or debian).
 Other distros should follow a very similar pattern.

-This assumes you already have CKAN installed on this server in the way the docs mention or via a package install.
+This assumes you already have CKAN installed on this server in the same location as the docs mention or via a package install.
+If this is correct you should be able to run the following as is.

 ### Download and Install
 ```bash